Gwacheon Line

 Gwacheon Line is a metropolitan rail line operated by Korail in Gyeonggi Province, South Korea.
 All trains is operated as a through service into Seoul Metro's Line 4 and Ansan Line on the other end.

-From January 15, 1993 to March 31, 1994, the Seoul Metropolitan Subway Line 1 operated like the Ansan Line, and since the opening of all sections on April 1, 1994, it has been operated as a part of the Metropolitan Subway Line 4.
+From January 15, 1993, to March 31, 1994, the Seoul Metropolitan Subway Line 1 operated through the Ansan Line, and since the opening of all sections on April 1, 1994, it has been operated as a part of the Metropolitan Subway Line 4.